EU Removes Nigeria from High-Risk Financial List

 “This decision represents an important external validation of Nigeria’s steady progress in strengthening its AML/CFT/CPF framework.
 It demonstrates that consistent reforms, effective coordination and strong national ownership can translate into tangible international outcomes,” the CEO said.

-Nigeria’s removal from the EU high-risk list means that financial transactions between Nigeria and the EU will no longer be subject to enhanced due diligence requirements associated with high-risk jurisdictions.
+Nigeria’s removal from the EU high-risk list means that financial transactions between Nigeria and the European Union will no longer be subject to enhanced due diligence requirements associated with high-risk jurisdictions.

 This is expected to ease compliance burdens, support smoother cross-border financial flows, and enhance Nigeria’s attractiveness for trade, investment and financial partnerships with EU Member States.